About us and our reusable packaging

 Specific CO2 footprint of different materials

-We also assume 10 achievable usage cycles per reusable packaging.
+We also assume 10 usable cycles per reusable packaging.
 Each return generates 36 grams of CO2.
-In this example, the production of cardboard packaging for 10 orders generates 1.5 kg of recyclable paper waste and releases 1.5 kg of CO2.
-In comparison, the reusable packaging generates 0.15 kg of recyclable polypropylene waste and releases 0.7 kg of CO2.
-This example results in a CO2 saving of 51%.
-You can find more information on the CO2 balance and the general benefits in our white paper.
+In total, this example shows that the production of cardboard packaging for 10 orders generates 1.5 kg of recyclable paper waste and releases 1.5 kg of CO2.
+In comparison, reusable packaging generates 0.15 kg of recyclable polypropylene waste and releases 0.7 kg of CO2.
+In this example, this results in a CO2 saving of 51%.
+For more information on the carbon footprint and general benefits, please refer to our Whitepaper.

 What else do you get out of it?